Lisdexamfetamine

-Common side effects of lisdexamfetamine include loss of appetite, anxiety, diarrhea, trouble sleeping, irritability, and nausea.
+Common side effects of lisdexamphetamine include hypertension, loss of appetite, anxiety, diarrhea, trouble sleeping, irritability, and nausea.
 Rare but serious side effects include mania, sudden cardiac death in those with underlying heart problems, and psychosis.
 It has a high potential for substance abuse.
 Serotonin syndrome may occur if used with certain other medications.
-Its use during pregnancy may result in harm to the baby, and use during breastfeeding is not recommended by the manufacturer.
+Its use during pregnancy may result in harm to the fetus, and use during breastfeeding is not recommended by the manufacturer as dextroamphetamine (its metabolite) can pass through the breastmilk.

-Lisdexamfetamine is an inactive prodrug that is formed by the condensation of L-lysine, a naturally occurring amino acid, and dextroamphetamine.
-In the body, metabolic action reverses this process to release the active agent, the central nervous system (CNS) stimulant dextroamphetamine.
+Lisdexamphetamine is an inactive prodrug that is formed by the condensation of L-lysine, a naturally occurring amino acid, and dextroamphetamine.
+In the blood, peptidase enzymes reverse this process to release the active agent, the central nervous system (CNS) stimulant dextroamphetamine.

-Lisdexamfetamine was approved for medical use in the United States in 2007 and in the European Union in 2012.
+Lisdexamphetamine was approved for medical use in the United States in 2007 and in the European Union in 2012.
 In 2023, it was the 76th most commonly prescribed medication in the United States, with more than 9 million prescriptions.
 It is a Class B controlled substance in the United Kingdom, a Schedule 8 controlled drug in Australia, and a Schedule II controlled substance in the United States.